Mila Kunis A Weed Smoker? Has Not Shared Happiness For Macauley Culkin, Despite Reports

 — Marie Claire (@marieclaireuk) August 2, 2017

-Ever since Mila Kunis and Ashton Kutcher welcomed their second child, the pair have remained out of the spotlight and have made it clear that they are intent on raising their children out of the public eye, vowing only to release images of their little ones on their own terms.
+Ever since Mila Kunis and Ashton Kutcher welcomed their second child, the pair has remained out of the spotlight.
+Kunis and Kutcher have made it clear that they are intent on raising their children out of the public eye, vowing only to release images of their little ones on their own terms.

 [Featured Image by Ethan Miller/Getty Images]